imadiabhi/train-detection-and-warning-system-cop315/README.md

  Constraints: This needs to be done without any device or sensing on the tracks or on the locomotives

-Our Proposal

-Thus, the project can be divided into three broad categories namely:
+The project can be divided into three broad categories namely:

 • Primary Sensor: Audio Recording and Signal Processing

-• Secondary Sensing: Ultrasound/Laser/Thermal/Image Sensing
+• Secondary Sensing: Ultrasound Sensing and direction detection

 • Communication: from sensor to Work Site through Radio Waves